Sanketdesai305/HotelsCrudMERNApp/README.md

 ### Code Insertion
 Use **Copilot Chat** to insert code directly:
-- Type `Insert into new file` to create a new file with generated content.
+- Click `Insert into new file` to create a new file with generated content.

 ### Accessibility Verification (WCAG Guidelines)
 To verify if the UI meets **Web Content Accessibility Guidelines (WCAG)**, use: